Posted in: Multimedia, Podcasts

-Today’s young people are spending more time online than previous generations, and many parents and caregivers worry about how digital media is affecting their mental, emotional, and social well-being.
-Strengthening media literacy skills can help us all better use media as engaged and informed consumers.
+Today’s young people are spending more time online than previous generations, and many parents and caregivers worry about how social media is affecting their mental health, and emotional and social well-being.
+Strengthening social media literacy skills can help us all better use media as engaged and informed consumers.
 But what does “media literacy” mean, and how can we help kids and teens build these skills?

-On today’s episode of Shrinking It Down, Dr. Michael Robb, Senior Director of Research at Common Sense Media, joins Gene and Khadijah to talk about how parents can help kids better understand the media they use, and make healthier choices about it.
+On today’s episode of Shrinking It Down, Dr. Michael Robb, Senior Director of Research at Common Sense Media, joins Gene and Khadijah to talk about how parents can help kids better understand the social media and other digital media they use, how it affects their mental health and wellness, and make healthier choices about it.
 Plus, why the quality of screen content matters more than the amount of screen time.
 Tune in for more!

 Thank you for joining in this conversation.
 If you have a question about helping kids build media literacy skills, we’d love to hear from you.
 Write to us!